About the Website

 This website is a work in progress, so check back often to view new videos and read new transcripts!

 Our oral history collections come from a variety of sources.
-Some of the interviews were conducted over the telephone by the late Michael Vickio, founder of the Manhattan Project Heritage & Preservation Association, and so we only have audio of the interview.
-Some entries were conducted with a specific purpose in mind, such as for an exhibit, and are not a complete history.
-As you view our collection, please keep this in mind as the formatting and questions asked reflect various purposes other than a straightforward interview.
+Some entries were conducted with a specific purpose in mind, such as for an exhibit or to provide information for a book, and are not a complete history.
+As you view our collection, please keep this in mind as the formatting and questions asked sometimes reflect various purposes other than a straightforward interview.

 Please remember that oral histories are recordings of an individual's memories.
 Two people who witnessed the same event may remember differently, and their memories may have changed over time.

 We have transcribed the interviews from the original recordings and edited the transcripts and recordings for clarity.
-We have done our best to produce an acccurate, minimally edited transcript and video or audio file of our interviews.
-Some interviews, including those conducted by Michael Vickio, have been edited for content and some sections containing irrelevant information have been removed.
-If you would like to have access to the original recordings, or you would like permission to quote from an interview, please contact us.
+We have done our best to produce an accurate, minimally edited transcript and video or audio file of our interviews.
+Some interviews have been edited for content and some sections containing irrelevant information have been removed.

 The Atomic Heritage Foundation (AHF) is a nonprofit in Washington, DC, dedicated to the preservation and interpretation of the Manhattan Project and Atomic Age and its legacy.
 AHF has been working to create a Manhattan Project National Historical Park as well as preserve and interpret historic sites and develop educational programming and materials for students, teachers, and the general public.
 For more information about the Atomic Heritage Foundation, please visit www.atomicheritage.org.